RaengC/book-library/README.md

 - deleted component 'editLibrary', changed so user can only have one library on landing page
 - added drop down NAV for Account, New User and Loggin (login working, new user working but not linked to library creation)
+- user linked to library, then books attached to user library to display on DOM